SSC CHSL Medical Test, Physical And Medical Standard Details

 SSC CHSL Medical Test

-The SSC CHSL Medical Test is conducted after the Tier-I and the Tier-II for candidates who qualifying both the exam.
+The SSC CHSL Medical Test is conducted after the Tier-I and the Tier-II for candidates who qualifying both the stages of the CHSL Exam.
 The SSC CHSL medical examination checks the physical and mental fitness of the candidates.
 This ensures that candidates are capable of performing the tasks required for the post they have applied.

 SSC CHSL Physical Standards